Ryo-N7/Ryo-N7.github.io/_posts/2018-10-04-visualize-weather-in-japan.md

 Conclusion
 ----------

 The beginning of this blog post showcased some of my attempts in R at recreating some cool weather visualizations I saw on the internet.
-In the following sections I went through two different ways to gather Japanese weather data from the `RIEM` and `JMAStats` packages.
+In the following sections I went through two different ways to gather Japanese weather data from the `riem` and `JMAStats` packages.
 In the last section I created some exploratory graphics with the gathered data to raise questions about the data and different ways to present weather data.

 With Autumn now settling in and the rainy days to come, I'll end this blog post with a picture of a *teru-teru-bouzu*.
 These are handmade dolls made of white paper/cloth (usually tissue paper) which are basically talismans to prevent rain and to wish for good weather in Japan.